 (12 CE Credits Available)

 See below to read important information about CE Credits

 This seminar presents the sea change occurring in psychotherapy.
 Just as the field of medicine has been recently transformed by Functional and Integrative Medicine, psychotherapy in the 21st Century is moving toward integration.
 Given that psychotherapy will increasingly address health factors, with epigenetics and psychoneuroimmunology at the forefront, this integration brings those fields of research that had previously been compartmentalized into a robust vision of psychotherapy.
-Mind-Brain-Gene applies this approach to psychological problems such as anxiety and depression.
+This course applies such a perspective to psychological problems such as anxiety and depression.

 Recently a wide variety of feedback loops have been identified that when disrupted contribute to poor health and psychological disorders.
 This seminar addresses this challenge by synthesizing the groundbreaking research in psychoneuroimmunology and epigenetics, combining them with the neuroscience of emotion, interpersonal, cognitive research, with psychotherapeutic approaches to offer an integrated vision of psychotherapy.